TheFakeLorLyons/Clean-Tic-Tac-Toe/readme.md

 ### __Recent Testing Update__

-- ✅ I incorporated the Cognitect test runner so now all of the tests can be run via the command clj -M:test
+- ✅ I incorporated the Cognitect test runner so now all of the tests can be run via the command in the terminal.

+`clj -M:test`

 ### __MVP Goals__